davidlj95/ngx/projects/ngx-meta/docs/content/built-in-modules/index.md

-Library provides a series of modules to help you set common metadata.
-Check out each module for more info about what metadata it can set.
+Library provides a series of built-in modules to help you set common metadata.

+Check out each module in the sidenav on the left 👈 (or in the hamburger menu if using mobile version) for more info about how to add the module and what metadata it can set.